 Frequently asked questions

-Yes, they freeze well.
+Yes, these date oat bars freeze well.
 If you wrap them individually, it's easier to defrost as much as you need.

 Other healthy oat bars you might also like